 But here is a delicious eggplant dish I can ACTUALLY cook to perfection and that’s good news because the flavors are absolutely gorgeous!
 Nasu Dengaku is a classic Japanese side dish made with eggplant sliced in half and brushed with a sweet, salty and savory miso glaze.
 Run it under a broiler for a few minutes until the glaze caramelizes, sprinkle some sesame seeds on top and your nasu dengaku is ready to serve!

 If you ask me why I am only able to cook eggplant really well this way, I think it’s because the eggplant is cooked on its own at first with just a little oil, before it’s broiled with a glaze.
 I tend to mess up eggplant when I incorporate it with other veggies and/or meats, and toss it with a sauce.
 Since carrots, potatoes and other veggies all have a different cooking time, my guess is I either put it in too early or too late.

 But the way nasu dengaku is cooked makes it easy for me to attain the right texture, hurray!
-You can serve nasu dengaku with plain white rice or pair it up with other easy Japanese dishes like yaki udon, pork rolls with teriyaki sauce or the easiest rice cooker vegetable rice
+You can serve nasu dengaku with plain white rice or pair it up with other easy Japanese dishes like kimchi udon, spaghetti squash yakisoba style, baked chicken katsu or a bowl of healthy udon noodle soup.

 Serve this recipe with a side of Japanese rice.
 Watch our video on How To Make Japanese Rice the stove top or rice cooker method!